-Choosing a college isn't a simple task - you want to pick a school that will challenge you intellectually and provide you with life experiences that help you grow as a person.
-But unless you want to live in your parents' basement for the rest of your life, you want to pick a school that prepares you for a successful career, both in terms of getting hired and equipping you with the skills to properly do your job.
-PayScale's 2015-2016 College Salary Report has ranked more than 1,000 colleges and universities by the median salaries of their alumni.
+Choosing a college isn't a simple task.
+You want to pick a school that will challenge you intellectually and provide you with life experiences that help you grow as a person, but unless you want to live in your parents' basement for the rest of your life, you also want to pick a school that prepares you for a successful career.
+PayScale's College Salary Report has ranked more than 1,000 colleges and universities by the median salaries of their alumni.
 By knowing how much you can expect to earn after getting your bachelor's degree, you can choose a school wisely and set yourself up for future financial security, especially when evaluating how much to borrow to help pay for your education.

 The data used to calculate all salary information comes from millions of people who have taken the PayScale Salary Survey and told us where they received their bachelor's degree.
 If you want to see salaries based off alumni who only received a bachelor's degree, use the Bachelor's Only tab.
 To see median alumni salaries that include data from graduates who went on to earn a graduate degree (at any school, not just the university where they obtained a bachelor's degree), use the All Alumni tab.

-You might assume that the highest earners in the country come from well-known Ivy League Schools like Harvard or Princeton, but the truth is, the highest median alumni salaries come from students who attended small colleges with strong engineering programs.
-This year, SUNY Martime, a small public college in New York that focuses on engineering and business degrees, took first place for the median salary of alumni with 10 or more years of experience.
-Experienced SUNY Maritime alumni typically earn $134,000, just $1,000 more than the median alumni salary of second-place Harvey Mudd alumni.
+You might assume that the highest earners in the country come from well-known Ivy League Schools like Harvard or Princeton, but the truth is, the highest median alumni salaries often come from students who attended small colleges with strong engineering programs.

 If we focus on early career earnings, elite military schools reign supreme.
-For bachelor's-only gradutes, the United States Military Academy at West Point takes first place with a median early career salary of $78,500.
-When we include alumni with graduate degrees, the Naval Academy at Annapolis ($82,800) is home to the highest earners.
+For bachelor's-only graduates, the United States Military Academy at West Point and the Naval Academy at Annapolis are often home to high earners.
 The fact that West Point and Naval Academy alumni graduate with military experience probably increases their worth to employers.